- Low fees

 Users who want bigger limits for exchanging must complete some verification procedures.
 Different Tiers need several documents and actions to make.
 Tier 1 is easily acquired by just confirming phone number with an SMS.
 Further, Tier 2 requires to provide either passport or ID and proof of address.
 Finally, Tier 3 needs more in-depth details.

 Coinhouse has a couple standard features like 2 Factor Authentication and an SSL certificate.
 Anything more.

-Not so long ago LiteBit has announced about some data leakage, but fortunately no coins were stolen.
-Still that raises some doubts about how LiteBit secure is.
+Not so long ago LiteBit has announced about some data leakage, but fortunately, no coins were stolen.
+Still, that raises some doubts about how LiteBit secure is.

 LiteBit support tends to be slow and easily overloaded.
 Especially on the big cryptocurrencies hype.
 However, support is reachable by several ways – phone, creating a help desk, opening a ticket or an email.
-Also LiteBit gives many updates on Twitter and other social media accounts.
+Also, LiteBit gives many updates on Twitter and other social media accounts.

 LiteBit offers tons of cryptocurrencies, more than other popular exchanges.
-That’s why we think LiteBit has a full right to be in this page.
+That’s why we think LiteBit has a full right to be on this page.
 Furthermore, the exchange has so many payment methods that all kind of users will, probably, find what they prefer.